 214A.
 Discovery of Social Reality.
 (3) § F. Prerequisite: Required for graduate students in sociology.
-Lecture 1 hour, Lab 3 hours.
-Schatzman, Olesen
+Lecture 2 hours.
+Lab 3 hours.
+Olesen

-Practicum in sociological field observation; course is designed to sensitize students to demographic and behavioral components of social life in public places.
+Practicum in sociological field observation: course is designed to sensitize students to demographic and behavioral components of social life in public places.
 Observation of human aggregates in varied neighborhoods of a metropolis.
 Instruction in observational techniques and data organization.

 214B.
 Discovery of Social Reality.
-(3) § W. Lecture 2 hours, Lab 3 hours.
+(3) § W. Lecture 2 hours.
+Lab 3 hours.
+A. Strauss